 -o- Notable Children’s Books of 2016 Association for Library Service to Children

-The Museum Educator’s Manual [2nd edition, coming August 2017]
+The Museum Educator’s Manual [Rowman and Littlefield, 2nd edition, August 2017]

 A book for museum professionals about museum practice.
 This practical reference book offers a wealth of tips from experienced museum pros.